RodZill4/material-maker/addons/material_maker/doc/node_miscellaneous_material.rst

 corresponding property in the material.
 The ambient occlusion, roughness and metallic textures are combined into a single file whose suffix is "orm".

-When using Material Maker as a Godot addon, the metallic, roughness and ambient occlusion are automatically combined into a single texture, and a SpatialMaterial is generated automatically.
+When using Material Maker as a Godot addon, a SpatialMaterial is generated automatically.

 .. image:: images/node_material.png
+	:align: center

 Inputs
 ++++++

-The Material node has an input for each supported property (albedo, metallic, roughness, emissive, normal, ambient occlusion and depth maps) of the material.
+The **Material** node has an input for each supported property (albedo, metallic, roughness, emissive, normal, ambient occlusion, depth maps and subsurface scattering) of the material.

 Outputs
 +++++++

-The Material node does not have any output.
+The **Material** node does not have any output.

 Parameters
 ++++++++++

-The Material node provides the following parameters:
+The **Material** node provides the following parameters:

 * The size of the texture files to be generated.